mhfalken/esp32_ir_gun/README.md

 <img src="git-images/status-page.PNG" width="600">

 Score is kills-hits.
 The green color marks the winner.
-If a gun is powercycled, then it is marked as red under CC and the statistic is not valid.
+If a gun is powercycled during gameplay, then it is marked as red under CC and the statistic is not valid.
+(The reason is that part of the statistic is saved on each gun, which is lost if powered off.)
+There can be a maximum of 10 guns connected in WiFi mode (ESP32 library limitation)

 ### Old mode (no WiFi mode)
 1. Setup all guns (see below)